Agricultural Engineering is the area of engineering concerned with the design, construction and improvement of farming equipment and machinery.

 Despite that our reliance on agriculture will only continue to grow, and researchers will always be looking for ways to improve yield through biotech, agritech, landscape management and civic works, demand is not expected to experience significant growth for the foreseeable future.
-According to the BLS, in 2014 there were 2,900 people employed in this industry and similar roles in the USA.
-Outlook for growth is low, typically around 4% between 2014 and 2024.
+According to the BLS, in 2020 there were 1,500 people employed in this industry and similar roles in the USA.
+Outlook for growth is moderate, with an increase of about 5% expected between 2020 and 2030.*

 Getting an Agricultural Engineering Degree

 Entry-level jobs in agricultural engineering require a bachelor's degree, preferably in agricultural or biological engineering.
 Such programs typically include classroom, laboratory, and field studies in science, math, and engineering.
 Participating in a cooperative program to gain practical experience while in college is highly recommended.